 - Volunteer or intern at a child protection center.
 Internships and volunteer experiences can provide an opportunity to learn more about child abuse prevention programs and the complex nature of issues regarding child abuse and family violence.

 - Research certification renewal requirements.
-Some certifications must be renewed periodically through completion of continuing education courses.
+After obtaining certification be sure to keep track of whether or not it requires renewal, as some certifications must be renewed periodically through completion of continuing education courses.

 While not a strict requirement, some employers prefer candidates with master's degrees.
 Most master's degree programs take 2-3 years to complete.
 Some Master of Social Work (MSW) programs only take 1 year for students who already possess a Bachelor of Social Work (BSW).
 To work as a faculty member of a college or university, a minimum of a master's degree is necessary, and 4-year universities usually require a Ph.D.